astralfrontier/chaosfrontier-org-wiki/cct/split.md

 Your goal is to come up with words you can manipulate later on.
 To do this, look for the interesting nouns, verbs, adjectives, and adverbs in your inventory.
 The result are your **Bits**.

-For example, maybe your Pitch was "A war story about good and evil space knights".
+For example, your Pitch was "A war story about good and evil space knights".
 Your Bits are "war", "good", "evil", "space", and "knights".

 > It's okay to include both a noun or verb by itself, and that word plus any modifiers.
 For example, you might include "space", "knights", and "space knights".
 {.is-success}